Singapore to Hong Kong

 Kaiseki

 The fine art of Kaiseki lies in its meticulous preparation and beautiful presentation.
 Dishes reflect a passion for tradition and performance and our reinterpretation of these values is clear.
 Balanced menus have been inspired by the five elements of Japanese nutritional cuisine and respect the equilibrium of yin and yang.
-With teppanyaki available exclusively for evening diners, daytime menus feature a varied and balanced menu of sushi, sashimi and other raw Asian-inspired dishes.
+With teppanyaki available exclusively for evening diners, daytime menus feature a varied and balanced menu of sushi, sashimi, and other raw Asian-inspired dishes.

 Per guest reservation fee of US$40.
+Please visit My Silversea to make your reservations.

 Spaccanapoli

 Reflecting Silversea’s Italian heritage, this emblematic street in Naples divides the city in two and is renowned for its pizzerias.
 No visit to the city is complete without a journey to Spaccanapoli.
-Therefore, it is unsurprising that Spaccanapoli aboard Silver Muse reflects the true Italian way of life: the freshest ingredients, authentic dough and a perfect sense of the fabled Italian lust for life.
+Therefore, it is unsurprising that Spaccanapoli aboard Silver Muse reflects the true Italian way of life: the freshest ingredients, authentic dough, and a perfect sense of the fabled Italian lust for life.
 The simplicity of la dolce vita is reflected in the relaxed dining style of the restaurant.

 Silver Note